 He was born and raised in a rural village in La Union (Northern Luzon, Philippines) where he learned to appreciate nature early in life.
 A product of the Philippine public school system, he is a civil engineer by training and concrete technologist by specialization.
-He started his working career as an employed professional, then became an entrepreneur over a decade ago.
+He started his working career as an employed professional in 1989, then became an entrepreneur in 1997.
 In 2004, he semi-retired at 39 to concentrate on his passionate pursuit - wild bird imaging.

 His web galleries are at www.pbase.com/liquidstone.

 Romy Ocon is honored to join the roster of Brand Ambassadors of Canon Philippines starting March 2010.